 Less experienced website administrators will also be happy to learn that securing the connection between a website and end users isn’t as difficult or as expensive as it used to be.
 In fact, through SPanel’s SSL certificates tool, you can configure your website to run through HTTPS in no time.
 If you don’t have an SSL certificate of your own, SPanel will automatically install and configure one within 24 hours of you pointing your domain to the correct nameservers.

-Meanwhile, the more technically advanced among you can use SPanel to create Cron jobs and pick the correct PHP version, or edit the PHP.ini file.
+Meanwhile, the more technically advanced among you can use SPanel to create Cron jobs, pick the correct PHP version, or edit the PHP.ini file.

 Using SPanel to manage a cloud VPS